 Then we abruptly revert to hushed voices and end the conversation pretty quickly.

-But what do we actually do for the grieving relatives of the person who committed suicide?
+But what do we actually do for the grieving relatives of the person who completed suicide?

 Some of us attend the funeral and try to comfort them.